Orges Bunjaku

-Orges Naser Bunjaku (born 5 July 2001) is a professional footballer who plays as a midfielder for Schaffhausen on loan from French club Grenoble.
-Born in Switzerland, he represented that nation at youth international levels but in 2022 elected to play for Kosovo.
+Orges Naser Bunjaku (born 5 July 2001) is a professional footballer who plays as a midfielder for Wil.
+Born in Switzerland, he represented that nation at youth international levels but in 2022 switched to play for Kosovo national team.

 Club career

 Early career and Basel

 Bunjaku at the age of six started playing football in local club Rapperswil-Jona.
 In 2015, he transferred to the youth system of Basel.
 In January 2020, he advanced to their first team and signed his first professional contract with the club, agreeing on a four-year deal.

 After playing in two test games, Bunjaku played his domestic league debut for the club in the away game on 8 February 2020 as Basel won 4–0 against Zürich.
 He played five league games in his first season, three times he played in the starting formation.
 He also had one appearance in the UEFA Europa League as he was substituted in during 84th minute in the match against APOEL.